You need a sponsor licence to employ most types of workers from outside the UK, including Skilled Visa workers.

 In preparation for the application, it is advisable to conduct an internal audit of existing HR systems to identify potential issues and breaches of the requirements, and for these to be addressed prior to applying to the Home Office.
 As well as checking systems, it will also be important to check if practices and procedures at any physical addresses where the organisation’s sponsored employees would carry out their employment duties, to ensure compliance.

-Which roles can be sponsored under the Tier 2 skilled worker visa?
+Which roles can be sponsored for a skilled worker visa?

 Not all roles can be sponsored under the skilled worker licence.